ELSady/Regression-California-Housing-Price-Prediction/README.md

 ![alt text](https://github.com/ELSady/Regression-California-Housing-Price-Prediction/blob/main/intro.png)

 Property valuation is an imprecise science.
 Individual appraisers and valuers bring their own experience, metrics and skills to a job.
 Consistency is difficult, with UK and Australian-based studies suggesting valuations between two professionals can differ by up to 40%.
-Perhaps a well-trained machine could perform this task in place of a human, with greater consistency and accuracy,br>
+Perhaps a well-trained machine could perform this task in place of a human, with greater consistency and accuracy,<br>
 Let’s prototype this idea and train some ML models using data about a house’s features, costs and neighbourhood profile to predict its value.
-Our target variable — the houses's  price — is numerical, hence the ML task is regression.
+Our target variable — the houses's  price is numerical, hence the ML task is regression.
 (For a categorical target, the task becomes classification.)<br>
-We’ll use a dataset from california housing data which simulates a portfolio of 20.640 properties, there are 26 columns.<b>
+We’ll use a dataset from california housing data which simulates a portfolio of 20.640 properties, there are 26 columns.<br>
 But first we may need to define the business question.<br>

  ### Business Questions: